-PHED 1270 Divernaster (2)
+PHED 1270 Divernaster (2) (Former course prefix/number PEH 14

 (Former course prefix/number PEH 142)

 Prerequisite: Physical Education 2271 or advanced certification from any of the national certifying organizations.
 This course is designed for the advanced diver who seeks additional training as an instructional assistant responsible for the organization, teaching and safety of scuba divers.
 Students who successfully complete this course will receive divernaster certification.
 Laboratory fee.
 (1 Lec., 2 Lab.)